 task_path class parameter of the

-/opt/puppet/share/razor-server/tasks:/home/me/task:tasks makes Razor search these three directories in that order for tasks.
+/opt/puppet/share/razor-server/tasks:/home/me/task:tasks makes Razor search for tasks in these three directories in order.

 /opt/puppetlabs/server/apps/razor-server/share/razor-server/tasksstores default tasks shipped with the product.